Difficulty

 9915 ft

-This relatively unknown trail near Mussoorie is a good fit for trekkers living in Delhi and National Capital Region, who want to have an adventure over the weekend.
-For beginners, this trek is great for an introductory trek to the world of trekking.
+This relatively unknown trail near Mussoorie is a good fit for trekkers living in Delhi and the National Capital Region who want to have an adventure over the weekend.
+For beginners, this trek is great as an introductory trek to the world of trekking.

 Nag Tibba Videos